 Breast augmentation can provide dramatic results, helping to restore the size of a woman’s breasts after she’s had children.
 A breast augmentation combined with a breast lift can also help to address the sagginess that may develop in the breasts after childbirth and breastfeeding.
 Sometimes the skin cannot shrink back to its pre-baby size on its own.

 Finally, plenty of women decide to get breast implants for one simple reason: they aren’t happy with the current size or shape of their breasts.
 They simply want a boost in confidence.
 In some cases, getting implants can mean the difference between swimming in tops and finally getting a shirt that fits properly.
 For others, it’s a way to correct a deformity or asymmetry, so they will no longer feel the need to hide the way their breasts look.
 No matter the reason a woman may get breast implants, they will normally notice a rise in self confidence and self esteem afterwards.

 Whatever your reason for wanting implants, it is important that you want to work with a top plastic surgeon.
 Dr. Paul Vitenas is Board Certified plastic surgeon and one of the nation’s top aesthetic surgeons.
 To learn more about your implant options and what to expect from surgery, call 281.484.0088.
-Consultations are always complimentary, and virtual appointments are available for those living outside of the Houston area.
+Consultations are always confidential and virtual appointments are available for those living outside of the Houston area.